MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/windowsserverbackup/Restore-ACL.md

 ```

 ### -XmlPath
-The XML file that contains ACL information.
+Specifies the full path of the the XML file that contains ACL back up.

 ```yaml
 Type: String